TOAST3R/organize_music/README.md

 ## How should I organize my mp3 files?

 This is a recurrent problem for melomaniacs, is hard to order your music collection.
 If you have digital-music Diogenes syndrome this problem could be even worse.
-A standar format for your folders is mandatory: It's the only way to organize your music collection
+A standar naming format for folders is mandatory: It's the only way to organize your music collection

 ## This is one solution